AjNavneet/BART-Text-Summarization/readme.md

-# Abstractive Text Summarization Using BART for News Articles
+# BART-Based Abstractive Text Summarization for News Articles

 ### Business Objective

-Text summarization is a critical research area in the field of data science and natural language processing (NLP).
-It involves reducing the size of a document while preserving its meaning.
-Summarization techniques fall into two categories: extractive and abstractive summarization.
-This project focuses on abstractive summarization, which aims to generate concise summaries that may include new phrases not present in the original text.

-Abstractive summarization has applications in various domains, including science, literature, financial research, legal documents analysis, meetings, video conferencing, and programming languages.
-The objective of this project is to build a BART model for abstractive text summarization.
+Text summarization, a vital aspect of data science and natural language processing, involves condensing document size while retaining meaning.
+This project centers on abstractive summarization, specifically utilizing the BART model to generate concise summaries that may introduce new phrases not present in the original text.
+Applications span diverse domains, including science, literature, finance, legal analysis, meetings, video conferencing, and programming languages.

 ---

 ### Data Description

-The dataset used in this project consists of 40,000 professionally written summaries of news articles, along with links to the original articles.
-The data is obtained from a GitHub repository and is available in CSV format.
-It includes features such as article titles, summaries, URLs, dates, and article content.
+The dataset comprises 40,000 professionally crafted summaries of news articles, alongside links to the original articles.
+Sourced from a GitHub repository, the data is formatted in CSV, encompassing features such as article titles, summaries, URLs, dates, and article content.

 ---

 ### Aim

-To perform abstractive text summarization on the provided text data using the BART model.
+To execute abstractive text summarization on the given data using the BART model.

 ---